designsystemsinternational/clis/packages/static/README.md

 # DSI Static

-This is a simple, opinionated command-line client that takes the pain out of deploying a static site to S3 and Cloudfront.
-We use this for deploying and managing our React applications.
+This is a simple, opinionated command-line client that takes the pain out of deploying a static site to S3 and Cloudfront via Cloudformation.
+We use this at [Design Systems International](https://designsystems.international/) for deploying and managing our React applications.

 ## First time install